danielnahma/AB-test-funnel-analysis/README.md

 ## Overview

-This project analyzes two marketing campaigns — **Control Campaign** and **Test Campaign** — using A/B testing methodology to determine which campaign is more efficient at converting customers through the marketing funnel.
+This project analyzes two marketing campaigns — **Control Campaign** and **Test Campaign**, using A/B testing methodology to determine which campaign is more efficient at converting customers through the marketing funnel.

 The analysis was performed using **SQL Server** for data preparation and aggregation, and **Python (Jupyter Notebook)** for statistical testing and visualization.